KriptikoCreativeStudio/vue-table/README.md

 filters[0][values][1]: Benborough
 ```

 This will append data to the request in order to search for the selected value in the column with the name `city`.
-Check the [columns API](#columns-api) for more info.
+Check the [Columns API](#columns-api) for more info.

 ## License